Hike The Overland Track:

 Cushion plant.

-After a fair amount of walking I asked Guide Milo how much further, “Not far – just there at the base of Barn Bluff”.
+After a fair amount of hiking I asked Guide Milo how much further, “Not far – just there at the base of Barn Bluff”.

 3pm